Located at 20 Old Brompton Road – Just Steps from South Kensington Tube. Easy Access, Always.

 • Lower-risk types of HPV that may cause almost 9 in 10 (90%) of genital warts.

-Getting HPV vaccine means you are at less risk of contracting cancers and other HPV-related conditions including genital warts.
+Getting vaccinated means you are at less risk of contracting cancers and other related conditions, including genital warts.

 When is the right time to get HPV vaccine?

-The HPV vaccine is very effective before you start puberty as this is the time when our immune system is the strongest.
-So, the NHS vaccination programme provides this vaccine in schools at the age group of 12 to 13 in the remaining UK.
-Past this age however, the vaccine is still effective, so we recommend all sexually active people for vaccination.
+The vaccine is most effective before puberty, as this is when the immune system is at its strongest.
+For this reason, the NHS offers it in schools to children aged 12 to 13 across the UK.
+However, even beyond this age, it remains effective, so we recommend vaccination for all sexually active individuals.

-Can HPV vaccine prevent all cervical cancer cases?
+Can the HPV vaccine prevent all cervical cancer cases?

-All HPV vaccines such as – Cervarix, Gardasil and Gardasil 9 protect against higher-risk HPV types 16 and 18.
-These HPV types may lead to 7 in 10 (70%) cases of cervical cancer.
-The HPV vaccine cannot stop all cases of cervical cancers, it will offer protection against common HPV types that might cause it.
+Vaccines such as Cervarix, Gardasil, and Gardasil 9 protect against high-risk HPV types 16 and 18, which are responsible for about 70% of cervical cancer cases.
+While the vaccine cannot prevent all cases of cervical cancer, it does offer protection against the most common HPV types that may cause it.

-If I have already had HPV, should I get HPV vaccine?
+If I have already had HPV, should I get vaccinated?

-Many people who are infected with HPV will never even notice as their body clears the infection without developing symptoms, so often it is very difficult to tell.
-The HPV vaccine cannot prevent an HPV infection that you may already have.
-However, it will avoid infection with other types of HPV and further prevent re-infection with this similar type.
-If you are tested positive for HPV, it might still be beneficial for you to get the vaccine.
+Many people who are infected with HPV will never even notice, as their body clears the infection without developing symptoms, so it’s often very difficult to tell.
+The vaccine cannot prevent an infection you may already have.
+However, it will protect you against other types and help prevent re-infection with similar strains.

 If my child is not sexually active, should they get HPV vaccine?